indreek/pg-migrator/README.md

 * pg-migrator must be executed in the root of migration scripts folder.
 It will search all directory content and all subfolders content recursively.
 * Migration script files must be in "x-y.sql" format that x and y must be valid numbers.
 Both numbers also must be sequential.
 All other files will be ignored.
 * All script files also must be sequential like "1-2.sql" and "2-3.sql" .There must not be hole between files (Like "1-2.sql" and "3-4.sql").
-* All migrations scripts are executed in same transaction scope and totally roll back in case of fail so you shouldn't put any transaction statements in your scripts.
+* All migration scripts are executed in the same transaction scope and totally roll back in case of fail so you shouldn't put any transaction statements in your scripts.
-* You should use a db user with sufficient permission according to your script content.
+* You should use a db user with sufficient permissions according to your script content.

 ## Running Tests